qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/index.rst

 :program:`sgeom`
-   Read and transform generic coordinate files from one format into several others.
+   Read and transform generic coordinate files from one format into other formats.

 :program:`sgrid`
    Read and transform *grid* data, such as electronic